quicwg/multipath/draft-ietf-quic-multipath.md

 This extension uses multiple packet number spaces, one for each path.
 As such, each path maintains distinct packet number states for sending and receiving packets, as in {{QUIC-TRANSPORT}}.
-Using multiple packet number spaces enables direct use of the loss recovery and congestion control mechanisms defined in
+Using multiple packet number spaces enables direct use of the loss detection and congestion control mechanisms defined in
 {{QUIC-RECOVERY}} on a per-path basis.

 Each Path ID-specific packet number space starts at packet number 0.
 When following